ottotsuma/software-engineer-website/src/components/Monad/notes.md

-Huonhia - essos, lyric speaking? - free city types ⚔ Military - Strong individuals, strong core, weak auxiliary branches, would be strong overall if they would work together Diplomacy - Too focused internally, suits the leika just fine.
+Huonhia - essos, lyric speaking? - free city types ⚔ Military - Strong individuals, strong core, weak auxiliary branches, would be strong overall if they would work together Diplomacy - Too focused internally, suits the Niyosho just fine.
 Religion - Many gods.
 Culture - Each city has it's own differences but generally they are about their peoples freedom while enslaving others.
 Ambition - lack of...